TogetherBC, British Columbia’s first-ever poverty reduction strategy

 - Targets: Legislated targets are to reduce the overall poverty rate by at least 25% and child poverty by 50% by 2024.

-- Progress: Government will release annual progress reports by October 1 each year that describes the actions taken and progress made.
+- Progress: Government will prepare annual progress reports by October 1 each year that describes the actions taken and progress made.

 - Accountability: An independent Advisory Committee has been appointed to advise the Minister, with representation from around the province.
 It includes advocates, experts, Indigenous peoples, and people with lived experience.
 The committee will include a letter in each annual report, outlining their views on progress made and progress required.